spryker/spryker-shop-core/Bundles/WishlistPage/src/SprykerShop/Yves/WishlistPage/Theme/default/components/molecules/add-wishlist/README.md

-Displays a form to add a new wishlist which includes a text field, and a submit button.
+Displays a form to add a new wishlist which includes a text field and a Submit button.